 Medium but Varied Selection of Games

 The casino in Hotel Carrasco has a fairly modest selection of games, but there is enough variety among the 400 slots titles and 23 table games to interest most casino fans.
-Given the French influence throughout the building, players should not be surprised to find options like Punto Banco and Canadian roulette among the table games.
+Given the French influence throughout the building, players should not be surprised to find options like Punto Banco and Canadian casino games among the table games.

 Luxury Rooms, Plenty of Services